beastaugh/firmin/site/index.md

 of previous animations which can be referred to when necessary, so one can call a series of absolute transforms and then a relative transform, or vice versa.

-This internal state is encapsulated in the `Animated` object returned by all transform functions and methods.
+This internal state is encapsulated in the `Animated` objects returned by all transform functions and methods.
 This is similar to the way other libraries which offer chaining APIs (like jQuery) work.
 To make what's going on here clearer, let's replace the chains of method calls used above with a more